kutespaces/argocd/README.md

-# TODO

-- Rework Tasks: Introduce pattern to specify tasks and always tell the user what he is expected to see or how to verify it worked.
-- Restructure app-of-apps into it's own folder.
-Then it's easier to understand that it belongs together with the kustomization.yaml

 # Kutespace: Argo CD

 Spin up a fully preconfigured learning environment with Kubernetes & Argo CD.
 Start the first excercise now.